Binning is sinning: morphological light-curve distortions due to finite integration time: Accurate Transit Lightcurve Modeling

 \subsection{Analytic Integration}

 The critical problem we have outlined can be simply summarized by the following: \emph{Don't fit an unbinned model to binned data}.
-The model usually used to generate a transit lightcurve is provided by \citet{man02} (MA02), which includes the effects of stellar limb darkening.
-To generate the MA02 lightcurve, we usually have a set of time stamps forming a time vector $\underline{t}$.
+The model usually used to generate a transit light-curve is provided by \citet{man02} (MA02), which includes the effects of stellar limb darkening.
+To generate the MA02 light-curve, we usually have a set of time stamps forming a time vector $\underline{t}$.
 This time vector represents instantaneous moments rather than integrated time.
 The $\underline{t}$ vector is converted into a vector of instantaneous true anomalies, $\underline{f}$, by solving Kepler's equation numerically. $\underline{f}$ is converted to a $\underline{z}$ array, where $z(f)$ is the instantaneous sky-projected planet-star separation.
 Finally, the MA02 equations provide us with $\underline{F}$, where $F$ is the instantaneous flux.
 We summarize the sequence of events as:

-Now that we have established the mechanism of generating of a transit lightcurve for instantaneous time stamps, $\underline{F}(\underline{t})$, let us consider what the transit lightcurve for integrated time stamps would be, $\underline{\tilde{F}}(\underline{\tilde{t}})$.
+Now that we have established the mechanism of generating of a transit light-curve for instantaneous time stamps, $\underline{F}(\underline{t})$, let us consider what the transit light-curve for integrated time stamps would be, $\underline{\tilde{F}}(\underline{\tilde{t}})$.
 In this case, the integrated flux would be given by:

 This equation suffers from the problem that $\underline{F}$ cannot be written as a function of $t$ analytically, since such a solution would require a closed-form solution to Kepler's equation, which is transcendental.
 Evaluating this expression for $\underline{F}$ as a function of $z$ is also not possible since we would find the following: